swimlane/qswag/README.md

 Fast & Light Swagger generator for .NET Core

-For more information, checkout the [documentation](https://swimlane.gitbooks.io/qswag/content/).
+For more information, checkout the docs folder.